‘Teen Mom 2’: Javi Marroquin Splits From ‘Real World’ Girlfriend Already

 However, Javi Marroquin didn’t waste any time sulking over the split.
 The Teen Mom 2 star spent the weekend with friends as they celebrated their graduation from Airman Leadership School.
 Meanwhile, Madison Channing Walls also spent the weekend partying with friends.

-The reason behind Javi Marroquin’s split with Madison Walls hasn’t been confirmed, but distance could have played a big part in the break up.
+The reason behind Javi Marroquin’s split with Madison Walls hasn’t been confirmed, but distance could have played a big part in the break-up.
 The Teen Mom 2 star lives in Delaware, as Walls resides thousands of miles away in Austin, Texas.
-Of course moving may not be an option for the pair as they both have children to look after.
-Javi shares his 3-year-old son, Lincoln, with his ex-wife, Kailyn Lowry, and Madison is the mother of a 13-month old daughter, Harper, whose father is her ex-boyfriend and Real World co-star, Tony Raines.
+Of course, moving may not be an option for the pair as they both have children to look after.
+Javi shares his 3-year-old son, Lincoln, with his ex-wife Kailyn Lowry, and Madison is the mother of a 13-month old daughter, Harper, whose father is her ex-boyfriend and Real World co-star Tony Raines.

 In the past, Madison has opened up about her struggles with drug abuse, and Javi seemed to know all about her torrid past.
 However, the Teen Mom 2 dad didn’t seem to mind that she had made mistakes in the past.
 “I’m a recovering heroin addict,” Walls said during her time on The Real World.
 “I am scarred for life from it.
 I just feel grateful to be alive.”

 As for Javi Marroquin’s relationship with Kailyn Lowry, it could be better.
-Although the pair are co-parenting their son, Lincoln, the Teen Mom 2 father has revealed that he plans to publish a book detailing his life with Lowry and revealing his side of the story when it comes to what went wrong in their marriage and lead to their messy divorce.
+Although the pair is co-parenting their son, Lincoln, the Teen Mom 2 father has revealed that he plans to publish a book detailing his life with Lowry and revealing his side of the story when it comes to what went wrong in their marriage and led to their messy divorce.

 Just wait on it pic.twitter.com/u6OvRfnu1x